okyeron/OMX-27/Docs.md

 * Snapshot Load uses the M8 key combo [SHIFT]+[OPTION].
 On any view with a grid (song, chain, phrase, table, etc.) this key enters selection mode.
 * Snapshot Save uses the M8 key combo [SHIFT]+[EDIT].
 On any view with a grid this key pastes the copied contents from selection mode.

+* Control Page:

+This page will let you navigate the M8 using the keys on the OMX instead of the keys on the M8.

+Top Key 1 and Bottoms Keys 1-3: These correspond to the directional arrow keys.

+Top Key 4: Option Key
+Top Key 5: Edit Key
+Bottom Key 6: Shift Key
+Bottom Key 7: Play Key

+The right half of the Keyboard is a 1-octave midi keyboard that sends notes on the same midi channel as when not in macro mode.

+### MidiFX

+MidiFX are effects that can be applied after midi data is generated by playing keys or a sequencer and before any midi data goes out of the OMX.

+MidiFX can currently only be used within the: MI Mode, CHOR Mode, and EL Mode.

+MidiFX currently only work on internally generated midi, but may support external midi coming in from USB in the future.

+MidiFX are arranged in groups of 8 MidiFX.
+A group of 8 is called a MidiFX Group.
+In the MI Mode, midi notes generated by playing the keyboard can only be routed to one MidiFX Group.
+In the sequencer modes, midi notes can be routed to different MidiFX groups by track.

+Think of a MidiFX group as a pedalboard for Midi.
+Midi data will come in from the left and go to MidiFX slot 1, then out of slot 1 to slot 2, until slot 8, then out of the OMX.

+You can change the active MidiFX group in the MI Mode and the Chord modes by holding aux and pressing one of the Top Keys 6-10.

+To enter the MidiFX submode, hold AUX, then hold or double click on a MidiFX Key(Top Keys 6-10).

+Top Key 1: Copy
+Top Key 2: Paste
+Top Key 1 + 2: Cut
+Top Keys 3 - 10: Select a MidiFX slot
+Bottom Keys: Add or change the type of MidiFX for a slot.
+You must hold down the MidiFX slot key in order to change.

+To move a MidiFX slot around, you can either cut and paste, or you can hold a MidiFX slot key and turn the encoder.

+There are several different MidiFX available for each slot.
+Select a MidiFX slot, and you can edit the parameters for that instance of a MidiFX.

+Each MidiFX type will have a chance parameter.
+If this is less than 100%, than there is a chance this effect will not be applied.

+Available MidiFX:
+- Chance: Uses randomness to determine if a note passes through: 100% or gets killed: 0%
+- Transpose: Transpose midi notes by semitones or octaves
+- Randomizer: Randomize notes by range, octaves, velocities, and note lengths.
+- Harmonizer: Generate multiple notes from a single note.
+Great for 1 key chords, or to randomly play chords by setting it's chance parameter to less than 100%
+- Scaler: This forces notes into a specific scale.
+   - By default this will use the global scale.
+Modifying the root and scale pattern parameters will change the global scale.
+   - You can turn 'GLBL' to off to make this MidiFX instance use it's own unique root and scale pattern.
+- Make Mono: This will force polyphonic midi notes into monophonic.
+- Arpeggiator: This is an advanced arpeggiator.
+An arpeggiator MidiFX will automatically be added to a MidiFX group if you use any of the arpeggiator AUX quick keys.
+   - Try combining the arpeggiator with other MidiFX either before or after the arpeggiator for interesting effects.
+   - Arpeggiators are reasonably resource intensive, try to avoid using more than 3 of them in a MidiFX group for optimal performance.

+### Arpeggiator

+The arpeggiator is an advanced arpeggiator with many different combinations of patterns, Mod Patterns, and Transpose patterns.

+The arpeggiator is actually a MidiFX and is only available in the modes that support MidiFX: MI Mode, CHOR Mode, and EL Mode.

+In MI Mode and CHOR Mode, holding AUX will allow you to quickly change some basic settings of the arpeggiator.
+In order to access the more advanced functionalities, you will need to access the arpeggiator parameters by either entering the MidiFX Group submode or by accessing the Arpeggiator pass-through mode by using AUX + Bottom Key 12.

+The arpeggiator will send clock when in use.

+Parameters:

+Page 1:
+- `MODE`: Arpeggiator mode: On, 1-Shot, Once, Hold
+- `PAT`: The pattern of the arpeggiator
+- `RSET`: Determines what will cause the arpeggiator to reset.
+- `CHC%`: How likely an incoming note will be used with the arpeggiator.
+This is fun to play with in the euclidean sequencer mode.

+Page 2:
+- `RATE`: How fast the arpeggiator plays
+- `RANG`: How many octaves to advance through
+- `GATE`: How long a note coming out of the arpeggiator is
+- `BPM`: Controls the master tempo.

+Page 3:
+- `ODIST`: How many semitones to consider an octave.
+Set to -12 to make the arpeggiator go downwards.
+Set to a semitone offset if you like to get weird.

+Page 4:
+These are not modifyable.
+- `VEL` : Velocity based on first notes that turn on the arp.
+- `CHAN` : First note that starts the arp sets the channel.
+- `MIDI` : If midi data is output
+- `CV` : If CV data is output.

+Page 5 - Mod Pattern:
+- Each of the 16 steps can be used to modify the arp pattern in various ways.

+Page 6 - Transpose Pattern:
+- Each of the 16 steps can be used to transpose notes in semitones.
+- Recommend trying to use for some cool one key bass patterns.

 ### S1 - Sequencer 1

+#### "Black keys" (sharp/flat keyboard keys)

+The first 2 black keys are Function Keys (FUNC)
+- F1 - First black key
+- F2 - Second black key
+- F3 - Hold both F1 and F2

+The next 8 are Pattern Keys and they select the active sequence pattern (P1-P8).

+Hold a key (long press) to access parameters for that pattern.
+This is "Pattern Params".

+#### "White keys" (bottom row)

+Sequencer Step Keys - These are your sequencer step on/off keys.

+Hold a key (long press) to access parameters for that step.
+This is "Note Select / Step Parameters".
+F1 + Step Key is also a quick shortcut.

 Step sequencer - One pattern active at a time.